Japanese Solar Panel companies

 Panasonic sells PV solar modules under the HIT brand which is derived from the technology it uses.
 The HIT (Hetero junction with Intrinsic Thin Layer) solar panels are one of the high efficiency solar panels available.
 HIT is designed specifically to maximize the energy generation in minimum space and with the utility electrical grids, roof top solution providing high efficiency and customized energy solutions for all applications.
 Panasonic sells most of its solar panels in the 240-294 Watts range, with more than 19% efficiency.

 Heterojunction with Intrinsic Thin Layer HIT Technology uses a thin layer of amorphous silicon along with a layer of crystalline silicon which increases the amount of sunlight that is cap.
 You can read about different types of solar panels here.

-Sanyo sells 3 types of HIT Solar Panels
+Types of Panasonic HIT Solar Panels

 The Japanese conglomerate with diversified global interests has a big presence in solar and wind energy as well.
 The company is known for its high quality panels and has a decent presence in USA and Japan.
 Mitsubishi is a part of the consortium which is looking to set up huge solar power plants in Thailand as well.
 But now with Japan reaffirming it commitment to renewable energy and on track to kill nuclear energy, Mitsubishi is turning its focus towards the domestic market.
 Mitsubishi is planning to set up a number of solar power plants in the country to take advantage of the Japan solar Feed in Tariffs.

-Mitsubishi Solar Panels Price
+Mitsubishi Solar Panels Types